robcarver17/pysystemtrade/docs/futures.md

 The price data for a given contract is just stored as a DataFrame with specific column names.
 Notice that we store Open, High, Low, and Final prices; but currently in the rest of pysystemtrade we effectively throw away everything except Final.

-(A 'final' price is eithier a close or a settlement price depending on how the data has been parsed from it's underlying source)
+(A 'final' price is either a close or a settlement price depending on how the data has been parsed from it's underlying source)

 `dictFuturesContractPrices`: When calculating roll calendars we work with prices from multiple contracts at once.

 <a name="futuresContractFinalPrices"></a>
 ### [Final prices for individual futures contracts](/sysdata/futures/futures_per_contract_final_prices.py): futuresContractFinalPrices(), dictFuturesContractFinalPrices()

 This is just the final prices alone.
-There is no data storage required for these since we don't need to store them seperately, just extract them from eithier `futuresContractPrices` or `dictFuturesContractPrices` objects.
+There is no data storage required for these since we don't need to store them seperately, just extract them from either `futuresContractPrices` or `dictFuturesContractPrices` objects.

 `dictFuturesContractFinalPrices`: When calculating roll calendars we work with prices from multiple contracts at once.